themuffinator/Quake2XP/trunk/Readme_Linux.txt

 5. TODO
 ==============================================================================

-- upload cache pkx and mention it URL as optional
 - add note about 3zb2, after testing
 - get launchpad account, create Ubuntu package and promote in forums (english and spanish)